Corned beef hash

 — Er … oui … combien le lapin?

 She looked at me suspiciously, concluded I hadn’t understood the word and had simply repeated it under the impression it meant chicken.
 She had an idea.
-She repeated the word again but this time with her hands sticking up at the sides of her head ears and hopping back and forth behind her stall.
+She repeated the word again but this time with her hands sticking up at the sides of her head like ears and hopping back and forth behind her stall.

 — Oui, oui.
 Lapin.
 Rabbit.
 D’accord, I said, doing likewise myself and causing much amusement to the farmers wife, my companions and quite a few villagers.